GokulKratos/Java8Problems/README.md

 14) Find second largest number in an integer array?
 15) Given a list of strings, sort them according to increasing order of their length?
 16) Given an integer array, find sum and average of all elements?
+17) How do you find common elements between two arrays?
+18) Reverse each word of a string using Java 8 streams?